cggh/scikit-allel/docs/index.rst

     :maxdepth: 2

     model
+    util

 Acknowledgments
 ===============

-This package is primarily developed and maintained by members of the `MRC Centre for Genomics and Global Health <http://www.cggh.org>`_.
+Development of this package is supported by the
+`MRC Centre for Genomics and Global Health <http://www.cggh.org>`_.

 Indices and tables